MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/mtp-autoir.md

 # Automated investigation and remediation in Microsoft Threat Protection

 When security alerts are triggered, it’s up to your security operations team to look into those alerts and take steps to protect your organization.
 Prioritizing and investigating alerts can be very time consuming, especially when new alerts keep coming in while investigation is going on.
-Automating some of this can help.
+Automating some of the tasks involved can help.

 Automated investigation and remediation (AIR) capabilities, such as those included in Microsoft Threat Protection, mimic the ideal steps a human would take to investigate and respond to a cyberthreat.
 AIR can do this far more efficiently and effectively.
 AIR steps include: